arvigeus/AZ-204/Topics/Containers.md

 ### [Auth](https://learn.microsoft.com/en-us/azure/container-apps/managed-identity?tabs=cli%2Cdotnet)

-The platform's authentication and authorization middleware component runs as a _sidecar_ container on each application replica, screening all incoming HTTP requests before they reach your application.
+The platform's authentication and authorization middleware component runs as a _sidecar_ container on each application replica, screening all incoming HTTPS (_disable_ `allowInsecure` in ingress config) requests before they reach your application.
 [See more](./App%20Service%20Web%20Apps.md)

 Add a system-assigned identity: `az containerapp identity assign --name myApp --resource-group myResourceGroup --system-assigned`